Occupation of Lima: Foreign intervention

-Luis Astete's entrance to Lima
+Luis Astete's entrance into Lima

-On Sunday afternoon the 16th, Prefect of Callao Luis Germán Astete arrived in Lima from the port, accompanied by more than 1000 soldiers.
+On Sunday afternoon the 16th, Prefect of Callao Luis Germán Astete arrived in Lima from the port, accompanied by more than 1,000 soldiers.
 Astete left the Peruvian capital while his soldiers plundered and plundered the city.
-On the night of the same day, the crime reached its highest intensity.
+That night, the crime reached its highest intensity.
 This fact has been related by several witnesses, with small variations:

 From very early on it was understood that the liquor was producing its effects, and that the fact that the mob was armed could be the cause of disturbances.
 Nothing was done to imprison these men and all authority was gone.
 Despite this, no one imagined what happened next.
 Around noon the houses and warehouses in various parts of the city were opened and looted; the number and fury of the mutineers increased because there was no one who could contain them.
 In the afternoon, all the Chinese warehouses on Malambo Street had been emptied, and many of their owners had paid with their lives for the intention of defending their properties.
 Theft was the motive for so much crime; murder, loitering and arson, the end.
 Rifle bullets flew in every direction and bombs exploded everywhere.

 Colonel Astete, prefect of Callao, brought sailors and soldiers from that port, it was unknown for what purpose.
 It surely was not to fight, since he allowed his people to get drunk and disband themselves while armed.
 This happened around 7 p.m.
 In this way he added new fuels to the bonfire of communism and new actors who took part in the carnival of vice and crime that had already begun and that spread terror in Lima and Callao until the next morning, when foreigners of all nationalities went out to meet them and revealed their strength and their purpose to not let the scandals continue.